 You can apply it two times monthly through mid-fall, or up until the flowers to begin forming.
 Then stop fertilizing completely until spring when you start to see new growth again.

 Since they naturally grow on logs or rocks, Christmas cacti don’t technically need soil.
 But most people plant them in pots rather than mounting them.

 For containers you can use an all purpose potting mix with good results.
 But a fertile, porous mixture that’s slightly acidic is their ideal medium.

-But they actually prefer to be pot-bound, and generally flower better when they are.
-So, for best results, only repot it if the roots have completely outgrown the current container.
+But they actually prefer to be root-bound, and generally bloom better when they are.
+So, for best results, only repot your plant if it has completely outgrown the container.

 Though they don’t require regular pruning, late spring or summer is the best time to do it.
 They’re tolerant of a hard-pruning during this time.

 Pruning encourages branching and more flowers.
 Two new segments will come from the cut joints, and blooms will form at the ends of each.